robric/ha-cluster-with-mx/README.md

 ## Objectives

 This set of ansible  playbooks will deploy a complex topology based on VMX and Contrail/Openstack Virtual Machines and nested virtualisation.
-It assumes solely a fresh compute reimaged with Centos (tested with 7.5, following versions should work too assuming right packages).
+The scope of this deployment is mostly for lab/demo purposes where ressources requirements is important (example here: HA setup requiring 3 VMs + 2 redundant VMX + 1 remote PE + 10 computes), while performances is not a prerequisite.
+It assumes solely a fresh compute reimaged with Centos (tested with 7.5, later versions should work too - just not tested here -).

+Note that there is not much server version dependancy vis a vis the Overlay Topology (Openstack, Contrail, VMX, etc..) as it is used for the contrusction of the virtual topology (VMs and VNs to hosting the Virtual Topology).

+Again, we have nested virtualisation (VMs in VMs and VNs in VNs) so don't expect performances, still, this is a very good tool for demo/lab complex network emulation involving multiple nodes (think of testing multicast with several VMX and VROUTERs).

+## Target Design

-## Virtual Topology
+### Virtual Topology

 This deployment is mostly for testing purposes.
 Upon completion of the deployment, the following VMs will be spawned:
  - 10 nested computes nodes: